MattDodsonEnglish/docs/readme.md

 To create the Authors page:

-1. Create a new page and give it a title, for example "Authors."
+1. Create a new page and give it a title, like "Authors."
 2. From **Page settings**, select the **Authors** template.
 3. Publish the page
 4. To add the page to the navigation, please check the [Navigation](#navigation) section above